Carbon Monoxide Poisoning Claims

 How much compensation will I be awarded?

 You will be offered a realistic estimate, based on the solicitor’s vast experience in this area, at your initial free consultation.
-We will utilise this time to gather information about your case and understanding the specifics of the impact that your condition has had on your life.
-Upon evaluating this claim, we will be in a position to offer you a reliable guideline of how much compensation you are likely to be awarded if your carbon monoxide poisoning claim is successful.
+They will utilise this time to gather information about your case and understanding the specifics of the impact that your condition has had on your life.
+Upon evaluating this claim, the solicitor will be in a position to offer you a reliable guideline of how much compensation you are likely to be awarded if your carbon monoxide poisoning claim is successful.

-We recognise that one of the most important considerations for claimants to make is how much legal fees will cost in the pursuit of compensation.
-We also acknowledge that it is unreasonable for clients to be at a potentially further financial loss when making a claim for an illness or injury that wasn’t their fault.
-With that in mind, we are pleased to offer a 100% no win, no fee service.
-This means that you won’t have to pay us a penny if we are unable to successfully win your case.
+Injury lawyers recognise that one of the most important considerations for claimants to make is how much legal fees will cost in the pursuit of compensation.
+They also acknowledge that it is unreasonable for clients to be at a potentially further financial loss when making a claim for an illness or injury that wasn’t their fault.
+With that in mind, they are pleased to offer a 100% no win, no fee service.
+This means that you won’t have to pay them a penny if they are unable to successfully win your case.